Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Approach

+Labels for each mode are directly adopted from the codebook, requiring no new definitions.
+For example, PROTEST's CF is labeled as AGREE, mirroring ``03- EXPRESS INTENT TO COOPERATE'' Rootcode, specifically item ``0352- Express intent to ease popular dissent.''
+Likewise, the CP events like ``reduced protests against'' are labeled as YIELD, following CAMEO code 0833, which signifies yielding to demands.

+To facilitate this nuanced classification approach, we have assembled a mode mapping table (Table \ref{tab:plover_mode}) that clarifies mode transitions and associated label modifications.
+This streamlined process not only simplifies the task of classification but also significantly reduces the complexity of navigating the codebook.
+For an in-depth exploration of these event modes, please see Appendix \ref{appendix:PLOVER2mode_mapping}.

-Additionally, we find that NLI generalizes well on semantics and does not require exact token matching.
-Similar hypotheses such as ``increase'' and ``launch more protests'' receive similar scores, and phrases like ``promised to reduce'' are considered similar to ``will reduce''.
+The mode-aware hypotheses in Table \ref{tab:nli mode examples} enable NLI to accurately dismiss the Past hypotheses and correctly score the CF mode highest, underscoring its capability to discern semantic subtleties.
+Additionally, NLI's semantic generalization avoids the need for exact word matching, unlike the complex dictionary-based methods.
+For example, similar hypotheses such as ``increase'' and ``launch more protests'' receive similar scores, and phrases like ``promised to reduce'' are considered similar to ``will reduce''.

-Motivated by these findings, we develop a \textbf{modality-aware NLI} system, which leverages NLI's accurate modality classification capability when provided with appropriately designed hypotheses.
-Constructing modality-aware hypotheses based on the codebook is a straightforward and efficient process that requires minimal human effort.
-This efficiency is attributed to three key factors.

-Firstly, NLI's strong semantic generalization significantly reduces the number of required hypotheses, thanks to its ability to capture semantic patterns.
-Secondly, by selecting a subset of label names or descriptions from the CAMEO codebook that are in present tenses, non-experts can easily convert them to different modalities or tenses.
-Lastly, the codebook already contains hypotheses with opposite labels, such as ``YIELD: ease protests'' and ``AGREE: agree to ease protests'', which align with the negated versions of PROTEST events in NP and NF in our example.
-Leveraging these existing expertise further reduces half of our engineering efforts.
-Consequently, we primarily focus on selecting and incorporating the appropriate label names rather than designing new hypotheses from scratch.

-The only aspect demanding attention is ensuring that the hypothesis, particularly those in the Past modality, reflects a clear and unambiguous trend in the event status.
-In Table \ref{tab:nli modality examples}, we have revised ``protested against'' to ``increased/launched more protests against'' for enhanced clarity.
-Similarly, phrases like ``imposed bans'' can be modified to ``increased/imposed more bans''.
+Our \textbf{mode-aware NLI} system leverages these insights, using the codebook to guide hypothesis construction.
+This approach enables easy conversion of present-tense label description into different modes or tenses, even for non-experts.
+The codebook also provides contrasting label examples, like ``YIELD: ease protests'' and ``AGREE: agree to ease protests'' for the CP and CF modes for PROTEST, significantly streamlining the engineering process.
+We only need to ensure hypotheses, especially in Past mode, clearly reflect event trends.
+For instance, in Table \ref{tab:nli mode examples}, ``protested against'' was rephrased to ``increased/launched more protests against'' for enhanced clarity.
+Likewise, ``imposed bans'' can be modified to ``increased/imposed more bans''.

-To label each hypothesis in Table \ref{tab:nli modality examples}, we propose a simple PLOVER-Modality mapping table (detailed in Appendix \ref{appendix:PLOVER2modality_mapping}) to ascertain the labels when the event's modality shifts.
-Our modality depiction aligns with PLOVER's auxiliary mode for event status representation.
-However, our contribution extends PLOVER's scope by introducing a pragmatic, clear, and unambiguous system.